ahopkins/sanic-jwt/docs/source/pages/protected.rst

 ``@inject_user`` decorator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-You've gone thru the hard work and added a ``retrieve_user`` method.
+You've gone through the hard work and added a ``retrieve_user`` method.
 You might as well be able to reap the benefits by leveraging that method to inject your user data into your endpoints.

 .. code-block:: python